MrBertieG/pic-shack-p5/README.md

 ### Manual Testing
 I have been using [AmIResponsive](http://ami.responsivedesign.is) to check the responsivness of the website.

-I have exrensivley tested all of the pages, links and functionality and recorded the outcome below.
+I have extensively tested all of the pages, links and functionality and recorded the outcome below.
 <br>

 Home Page:<br>